 Hazard mitigation can take many forms, including capital projects, policies, and education.
 Proactive mitigation leads to more cost-effective projects.
 By contrast, reactive mitigation tends to lead to severe damage repair and often more costly fixes; it simply costs too much to address the effects of disasters only after they happen.
 A surprising amount of damage can be prevented if we can anticipate where and how disasters occur, and take steps to prevent those damages.

-The Disaster Mitigation Act of 2000 (DMA 2000) is federal legislation that requires state and local governments to prepare local plans that will evaluate natural hazards and the strategies to mitigate such hazards.
+The Disaster Mitigation Act of 2000 (DMA 2000) requires state and local governments to prepare local plans that will evaluate natural hazards and the strategies to mitigate such hazards.
+A Hazard Mitigation Plan can assist communities with the following:

-- An increased understanding of the natural hazards the County faces.
+- An increased understanding of the natural hazards the community faces.

 - Development of more sustainable and disaster-resistant communities.